How do you structure a paragraph in an essay?

 Avoid quotes, but if you really want to use them, follow those five rules above.

 I’ve also provided additional pages outlining Seven tips on how to use Quotes if you want to delve deeper into how, when and where to use quotes in essays.
 Be warned: quoting in essays is harder than you thought.

 Follow the advice above and you’ll be well on your way to getting top marks at university.

 Writing essay paragraphs that are well structured takes time and practice.
 Don’t be too hard on yourself and keep on trying!

 Below is a summary of our 11 key mistakes for structuring essay paragraphs and tips on how to avoid them.

-I’ve also provided an easy-to-share infographic below that you can share on your favourite social networking site.
-Please share it if this post has helped you out!
+I’ve also provided an easy-to-share infographic below that you can share on your favorite social networking site.
+Please share it if this article has helped you out!

 11 Biggest Essay Paragraph Structure Mistakes you’re probably Making